Historic Railway, Frankfurt: Steam locomotive 01 118

 The locomotive was built by Krupp in Essen in 1934 under works number 1415 and is the only one of its class still in existence today that has seen unbroken operational service.
 It was delivered on 18 December 1934 and officially taken over by the Deutsche Reichsbahn on 24 December 1934.
 The purchase price for the engine and tender was 208,597 Reichsmarks.
 It began its duties on 2 January 1935 and in March 1939 it was fitted with an inductive train control (PZB).

 Over the course of time, the locomotive was stationed in various central German locomotive sheds (Betriebswerke.
 After the end of the Second World War it was left in the Soviet Zone of Occupation and was incorporated in the Deutsche Reichsbahn's fleet in East Germany, where it was given the computer number 01 2118-6 in 1970.

 During its entire service the Reichsbahn did not carry out any major conversion or modernisation of the engine.
 As a result, its appearance has remained unchanged; something which is especially evinced by the large Wagner smoke deflectors.
 Instead of the original rivetted tender, the locomotive was coupled with a Class 2'2'T 34 tender which was delivered by Borsig in 1941 under the works number 15117.
 Over the course of the years the boiler has been replaced several times.
-Its present boiler, which is the seventy, was fitted in July 1973.
+Its present boiler, which is the seventh, was fitted in July 1973.
 It came originally from locomotive 01 191, built in 1937, and was last used on locomotive 01 089.

 Until its sale to the Historic Railway, Frankfurt, on 5 November 1981 it had covered 3,559,271 kilometres according to its log.
 Her last locomotive depot (Bahnbetriebswerk) was Bw Saalfeld in the Reichsbahn division of Erfurt.